Oak Hill’s Backpack Program

 Asheville Buncombe Community Christian Ministry (ABCCM) creates opportunities for churches to work in collaboration and cooperation to serve the critical needs of their neighbors.
 ABCCM is a coalition of area churches that responds to emergency assistance needs in Asheville and Buncombe County for those incarcerated, the homeless, families in poverty and the uninsured.

 Oak Hill United Methodist Church works closely with ABCCM to respond to the needs of people in Buncombe County.
-We regularly donate money to ABCCM, and Oak Hill has a regular commitment to ABCCM’s Steadfast House both in word and deed.
+We regularly donate money to ABCCM, and Oak Hill has a regular commitment to ABCCM’s Transformation Village (formerly Steadfast House) both in word and deed.

-On the third Sunday of every month volunteers from Oak Hill United Methodist Church prepare, cook, and serve the evening meal for the women and children residing in the transitional housing program for women and children, Steadfast House.
-Steadfast House, a program primarily funded and operated by ABCCM, specifically addresses the needs of local homeless women and children.
-It offers transitional housing to 29 single women and up to 7 moms with children, with an average daily occupancy of 43.
-Oak Hill UMC has also renovated and provided new furnishings for a room at Steadfast House and assists with various property maintenance projects, on an as needed basis.
+On the third Sunday of every month volunteers from Oak Hill United Methodist Church prepare, cook, and serve the evening meal for the women and children residing in the transitional housing program for homeless women, women with children, and Veterans, Transformation Village.
+Transformation Village, a program primarily funded and operated by ABCCM, specifically addresses the needs of local homeless women, women with children, and Veterans.
+It offers transitional housing with up to 100 beds.
+Oak Hill UMC has also renovated and provided new furnishings for Steadfast House and assists with various property maintenance projects, on an as needed basis.

 Asheville Area Habitat for Humanity